- Shell 100%

 - HTTPS Proxy:

-yourdomain.com - Port:
+proxy.yourdomain.com - Port:

-443 - Username/Password: Enter when prompted
+443 - Enter username/password when prompted

 - HTTPS Proxy: